Disney World in May (2027 Guide): Crowds, Weather, Events & Is It Worth It?

 What it feels like in the parks:

 Mornings are usually pleasant and comfortable for walking, especially earlier in the month.
-By the afternoon, temperatures rise quickly, and the combination of heat and humidity can start to feel intense… particularly in direct sun.
-(We were definitely looking for shade on our last trip!)
-As May progresses, you’ll likely notice that it begins to feel much more like summer.
+By the afternoon, temperatures rise quickly, and the combination of heat and humidity can start to feel intense, particularly in direct sun.
+We were definitely looking for shade on our last May trip!
+As May progresses, it begins to feel much more like summer.

 Planning for indoor meals, shows, or shaded breaks in the afternoon can make a big difference.
 Even short breaks from the heat can help you stay energized for longer park days.

-Crowds in May are generally moderate, but there are a few key shifts throughout the month that are important to understand.
+Crowds in May are generally moderate, with a few key shifts throughout the month that are important to understand.

-• Moderate to low wait times (especially weekdays)
+• Moderate to low wait times, especially on weekdays

 • More manageable park crowds overall